 GeneCards Summary for CAPN1 Gene

-CAPN1 (Calpain 1, (Mu/I) Large Subunit) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Alzheimers Disease Pathway.
+CAPN1 (Calpain 1) is a Protein Coding gene.
+Among its related pathways are Degradation of the extracellular matrix and Alzheimers Disease Pathway.
 GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
 An important paralog of this gene is CAPN9.

 UniProtKB/Swiss-Prot for CAPN1 Gene